Extended Reduced-Form Framework for Non-Life Insurance: Pricing and hedging of non-life insurance liability cash flow in hybrid market

-In this section, we address the issue of pricing non-life insurance liability cash flows by applying the results of Section \ref{sec: preliminary results}.
-We consider a general structure for a hybrid insurance and financial market.
+In this section, we address the issue of pricing and hedging non-life insurance liability cash flows by applying the results of Section \ref{sec: preliminary results} under the benchmarked risk-minimization approach.
+We assume that $P$ is the real world measure and consider a general structure for a hybrid insurance and financial market.
 We fix a time horizon $T$ with $0 < T < \infty$, and denote the inflation index process by $I:=(I_t)_{t \in [0,T]}$, which represents the percentage increments of the Consumer Price Index (CPI) and follows a nonnegative $(P, \Fb)$-semimartingale.
 We distinguish real price value, i.e. inflation adjusted, from nominal price value, which can be converted in real value at any time $t \in [0,T]$, if divided by the inflation index $I_t$.
 If not otherwise specified, all price values are expressed in nominal value.

 We consider $d$ liquidly traded primary assets on the financial market described by price process vector $S := (S^1_t, ..., S^d_t)_{t \in [0, T]}$, which follows a real-valued $(P, \Fb)$-semimartingale.
 We assume that there is a publicly accessible index, based on the intensity process $\mu$ and modelled by the process $L:=(L_t)_{t \in [0,T]}$ with